 - Interferon-γ

-Another study found that IL-6, but not CRP, modulated the correlation between sleep problems in early childhood and ADHD at 10 years.
+Another study found that IL-6, but not CRP, modulated the correlation between sleep problems in early childhood and ADHD at age 10.

 2. Studies on the immune system and cytokines in ADHD¶